metaplex-foundation/docs/docs/programs/token-metadata/getting-started.md

 Another way to interact with the Token Metadata program is to use its auto-generated JavaScript library.
 Whenever the program (written in Rust) gets updated and published, the library gets regenerated to match the latest version of the program.
 Note that this is what the JavaScript SDK mentioned above uses under the hood to interact with the program.

-Therefore, these auto-generated libraries can be used by more advanced developers who wish to interact with the program at a lower-level, i.e. by preparing instructions and sending transactions directly.
+Therefore, these auto-generated libraries can be used by more advanced developers who wish to interact with the program at a lower level, i.e. by preparing instructions and sending transactions directly.

 🔗 **Helpful links:**